If you’re buying a home, you might be wondering about the home inspection process.

 It all sounds very thorough, but there are some things that aren’t covered during an inspection.

-For starters, your inspector can’t offer a prediction on how many years the roof or water heater has left or how much it costs to run the A/C during the summer.
+For starters, a home inspection generally can’t offer a prediction on how many years the roof or water heater has left or how much it costs to run the A/C during the summer.

-Your inspector will not knock down walls, pull up carpet, or inspect any area of the house that cannot be accessed.
+Your inspector will not knock down walls, test for radon (in most cases), pull up carpet, or inspect any area of the house that cannot be accessed.
 They will also not do anything that could harm themselves or the house in the name of a more thorough inspection.
 (The exception to this is the thermal imaging scans that we offer with every full inspection.)

 And if they do uncover an issue, they will not (or should not) be the ones to repair it.
 While it might sound inconvenient, this is to prevent dishonest inspectors from exaggerating or inventing issues and then charging you to “fix” them.